andrewbroekman/Bravo-Integration-Team-Testing/README.md

 Most modern git clients support git flow.
 If you are however using the git CLI on *nix, please install the git flow plugin on your distribution.

 ## Bravo Intergration Repository
-A public duplicate of the Bravo Intergration team's repository can be found [here](https://github.com/MatthewBotha/BravoIntergrationForTesting).
+The Bravo Intergration team's repository can be found [here](https://github.com/DillonHeins/Bravo).

 ## Credits
 All developers working on this repository are required to add there details to the `CONTRIBUTORS.md` file.
 A name, surname and student number are mandatory, but feel free to add any other information, like social links.